pgEdge/pgedge-helm/docs/quickstart.md

 kubectl cnpg psql pgedge-n2 -- -U app app -c "select * from northwind.shippers"
 ```

-## Uninstall
+## Uninstalling the Helm Chart

-If you wish to uninstall the pgEdge Helm chart, you can perform a `helm uninstall` using the following command:
+If you wish to uninstall the pgEdge Helm chart, you can perform a `helm uninstall` with the following command:

 ```shell
 helm uninstall pgedge
 ```

 All resources will be removed, with the exception of secrets which were created to store generated client certificates by `cert-manager`.
 This is a safety mechanism which aligns with cert-manager's default behavior, and ensures that dependent services are not brought down by an accidental update.

 If you wish to delete these secrets, you can identify then via `kubectl`: